galastrostats/general/git-tutorial/07-collaborating.md

 The owner can now make a different branch, `vlad-saturn` and repeat the pull request.

+### Switch Roles and Repeat

+If time permits, switch Collaborator/Owner and repeat the whole process.

 ## A Basic Collaborative Workflow

 In practice, it is good to be sure that you have an updated version of the